Berry Phase of Bloch States through Modular Symmetries: Introduction

-In this Communication I am considering time-reversal invariant spinless BSs for which the calculation of the Berry phase is sufficient to characterise topologically inequivalent electronic bands.
-In particular, I am going to derive an analytical expression for the Berry phase and apply it to the case of space group (SG) no. 22, which is a classic example \cite{Zak1991,Michel1992} where symmetry-equivalent Bloch states are not physically equivalent, \ie they can only be distinguished by their Berry phase.
-The analytical calculation of the Berry phase is made possible by a recent development \cite{Maggio2025} which allows to express the BS as an analytic (in fact entire) complex function and to retain the local information of the Gaussian type orbital (GTO) from which the BS is formed.
+In this article I am considering time-reversal invariant spinless BSs for which the calculation of the Berry phase is sufficient to characterise topologically inequivalent electronic bands.
+The choice of neglecting the spin-orbit coupling allows to sidestep the construction of the double cover of the local symmetry group and to endow the action of symmetry operations with a direct physical meaning that is likely to carry on to the case of non-spin polarised solutions, in the presence of spin-orbit coupling.
+In particular, I am going to derive an analytical expression for the Berry phase and apply it to the case of space group (SG) no. 22, which is a classic example \cite{Zak1991,Michel1992} where symmetry-equivalent BSs are not physically equivalent, \ie they can only be distinguished by their Berry phase.
+The analytical calculation of the Berry phase is made possible by a recent development \cite{Maggio2025} where the BS is expressed as an analytic (in fact entire) complex function and retains the local information of the Gaussian type orbital (GTO) from which it is formed.
+In this work only $s$-type GTOs are considered, with the resulting Berry phase yielding a transparent geometric interpretation, whereas for of $p$- or $d$-GTOs a more detailed analysis is required owing to the Berry phase dependence on the Gaussian's broadening.
+The dependence of topological invariants on a toggle that intuitively describes electron localisation is best interpreted within the theory of the insulating state in crystalline media \cite{Kohn1964,Resta1999,Resta2011} and it is the topic of forthcoming research.